devdattanarawade97/SwagLabs/README.md

 to clone this project use following command : git clone https://github.com/devdattanarawade97/SwagLabs.git

-after clone to build the project use following command : gradle build
+and if to run the gradle project use following command : gradle run

-to run the project u can use following command: gradle run
+to test the project, directly run the testng.xml

-u can test  project by using  following command : gradle test